10 Ways to Boost your Craft Business’s Sales in Slow Months

 8) Create a tradition

-Consider if you can offer an exclusive product, deal, or offer that only comes around once a year.
-Kind of like Pumpkin Spice Lattes.
+Consider if you can offer an exclusive product, deal, or offer that only comes around once a year; similar to Pumpkin Spice Lattes.

-For example, you may only open your books to custom orders during the summer.
+For example, you may only accept custom orders during the summer.
 Market custom orders as a once-a-year opportunity so people jump at the chance.

 9) Target travelers

-Many people go on vacations during the summer, so consider if you can create products for people traveling to your city or people going on trips.
+Many people go on vacations during the summer, so consider if you can create products for people travelling to your city.

 What might people visiting your city want to purchase as a souvenir?
 These types of products would be ideal for selling at summer markets and festivals.